-- GOAL: "A residential environment that: provides safe, decent, sanitary and otherwise adequate housing and living conditions to its residents; which embraces creative and innovative architecture and reflects styles indigenous to Juno Beach and South Florida history; and which has accomplished this end through the provision of a varied and affordable housing stock." - Objective 1: To maintain the high quality housing inventory in Juno Beach and to assure that new construction is of the same high quality. - Policy 1.1: Maintain and update land development regulations, as necessary, to assure that the quality of residential neighborhoods is maintained. - Objective 2: To promote residential design that complements and is in concert with efficient provision of community facilities. - Policy 2.1: Phase residential development with the availability of urban facilities and services (e.g., utilities, transportation, etc.) in an effort to minimize untimely and undue burden upon the Town's tax base. - Policy 2.2: Provide for a broad range of housing types and styles which encourage clustered developments and which maintain the Planned Unit Development concept for major residential development areas and develop other innovative residential development concepts, as necessary, that embrace a strong community identification, which is consistent with the FUTURE LAND USE and HOUSING GOALS of this Plan, and which provides for efficient urban services. - Objective 3: To eliminate substandard housing conditions in Town and to assure that there is no future substandard housing in Juno Beach. - Policy 3.1: The Town's designee shall enforce housing/building code regulations and requirements, as established through administrative procedures. - Policy 3.2: Continue with strict enforcement of the State of Florida Building Code and updated additions as they apply, to assure that new building materials and techniques are provided for in an effort to reduce housing construction costs and maintain integrity in the Town's housing inventory. - Policy 3.3: The Town shall establish the following definitions to identify housing conditions in Juno Beach:
+- GOAL: A residential environment that: provides safe, sanitary and otherwise adequate housing and living conditions to its residents and supports county-wide affordable housing policies; embraces creative and innovative architecture and reflects styles characteristic of Juno Beach and South Florida history. - Objective 1: To maintain a high quality housing inventory in Juno Beach and to ensure that new construction is of the same high quality. - Policy 1.1: Maintain and update land development regulations, as necessary, to ensure that the quality of residential neighborhoods is maintained. - Objective 2: To promote residential design of all types that complements and is in concert with efficient provision of community facilities. - Policy 2.1: Phase residential development with the availability of urban facilities and services (e.g., utilities, transportation, etc.) in an effort to minimize untimely and undue burden upon the Town's tax base. - Policy 2.2: Provide for a broad range of housing types and styles which encourage clustered developments and which maintain the Planned Unit Development concept for major residential development areas and develop other innovative residential development concepts, as necessary, that embrace a strong community identification, which is consistent with the FUTURE LAND USE and HOUSING GOALS of this Plan, and which provides for efficient urban services. - Objective 3: To eliminate substandard housing conditions in Town and to ensure that there is no future substandard housing in Juno Beach. - Policy 3.1: The Town's designee shall enforce housing/building code regulations and requirements, as established through administrative procedures. - Policy 3.2: Continue with strict enforcement of the State of Florida Building Code and updated additions as they apply, to ensure that new building materials and techniques are provided for in an effort to reduce housing construction costs and maintain structural quality in the Town's housing. - Policy 3.3: The Town shall establish the following definitions to identify housing conditions in Juno Beach:

-Standard Condition - A residential structure meeting all minimum standards for basic equipment and facilities, as set forth in the Standard Housing Code, 1994 edition and Florida Building Code.
+Standard Condition - A residential structure meeting all minimum standards for basic equipment and facilities, as set forth in the current edition and Florida Building Code.

-Substandard Condition - A residential structure which does not meet all minimum standards for basic equipment and facilities, as set forth in the, 1985 International Property Maintenance Code, 2006 edition, and Florida Building Code as determined by the Housing Official, where the costs of rehabilitation, renovation or code compliance are valued at less than fifty percent (50%) of the total value of the structure.
+Substandard Condition - A residential structure which does not meet all minimum standards for basic equipment and facilities, as set forth in the International Property Maintenance Code, 2021 edition, and updated editions as they apply, and Florida Building Code as determined by the Housing Official, where the costs of rehabilitation, renovation or code compliance are valued at less than fifty percent (50%) of the total value of the structure.